-Make sure it’s cold and constantly mix the meat lightly so it simply comes collectively.
+Make sure it’s cold and constantly mix the meat lightly, so it simply comes collectively.
 Do now not over mix.
-If you over blend the meat (the equal holds real whilst you make meatballs and meatloaf) the meat will be more compact and not as smooth.
+If you over blend the meat (the equal holds real whilst making meatballs and meatloaf), the meat will be more compact and not as smooth.

 Should I season the ground meat?

 You can, but don’t permit the pro-meat to sit down too long.
 According to Weber’s Purviance, permit 1 teaspoon kosher salt and ½ teaspoon ground black pepper for every 1½ pound of floor beef.
 Then, you can blend it inside the meat or sprinkle on the outdoor of the shaped patties.
 If you do the latter, Purviance advises refrigerating the patties for a half-hour or less to permit the seasoning to distribute.
 If you permit it to sit down longer, the salt will draw moisture out of the beef, he writes.

 50 years of Jimmy Dean sausage and the man behind the breakfast empire